Serena Williams Baby Name: What Did Tennis Star Name Her Baby Girl, And Where Can You See Pictures?

 — Sandra Y (@Ahkeerah99) April 19, 2017

-Serena Williams’ husband, Alexis Ohanian, is even bigger on social media, the founder of the site Reddit that is among the top 5 most visited websites in the United States.
+Serena Williams’ husband, Alexis Ohanian, is even bigger on social media as the founder of the site Reddit, which is among the top five most visited websites in the United States.
 When the two first got engaged, Ohanian announced the happy moment in a post on Reddit.

 So far, Ohanian has posted nothing about the new baby on Reddit, though many are also following along his kn0thing username to see if he might share some pictures or other details.